janet-dev/ci-milestone-project-2/TESTING.md

     - For all other devices, the font was scaled up as appropriate.
 It was not necessary to fully scale up for laptops and desktops, as this would have made the game board rather large and the game play too easy.
 As an extra future feature, a fully scaled up version could be built for those requiring an extra large game board.

 ### Testing Against User Stories

 * As a visiting user, I would like to connect with the company via email.
     - The emailing feature is provided by the JavaScript library, [EmailJS](https://www.emailjs.com/).
-This service allows you to connect your email service, in this case Gmail, build an email template, and send it from JavaScript without any server code.
+This service allows connection to a chosen email service (in this case Gmail), build an email template, and send it from JavaScript without any server code.

 <h2 align="left"><img src="docs/testing/stories/email.jpg"></h2>